expo/expo/.github/CONTRIBUTING.md

 Tests and types can improve maintainability and we expect PRs to include them.
 In particular, use tests to demonstrate the behavior of edge cases that are less likely to occur than the common code path.
 It is the edge cases we are less likely to notice if they break, and it is the edge cases that we need to behave correctly when they expose an issue in an app and the developer needs to debug.
 It is relatively easy to get code working; write tests to keep the code working.

 However, tests and types can also obstruct maintainability.
 Overfitted tests break more often and are more difficult to update even when refactoring code that doesn't change its public API.
 They consume time and attention.
 Some APIs don't lend themselves well to static typing and lead to precarious type definitions that are not simple to understand or modify.
 We use tests and types as a means to an end, not an end to zealously pursue.

-## Code reviews

-The Expo team reviews all PRs and makes the judgement call on whether to accept them.
-An Expo team member will look at each PR and assign it to the appropriate reviewer for an in-depth review or request changes.

-Writing a maintainable PR as described above is the best way to get it reviewed timely and potentially accepted.
-The easier to review and maintain the code, the more likely it will be accepted.